IshanaRaina/sql-labs/core-sql/section-1.md

 Access the **API** database :arrow_forward:

 2. Select all columns from **API_CUSTOMER** having the following conditions:
-    a.
-Last name falls between 'A' and 'Jz', both inclusive.
+	- Last name falls between 'A' and 'Jz', both inclusive.
-    b.
-First name is either 'John' or 'Lisa'.
+	- First name is either 'John' or 'Lisa'.
-    c.
-Limit the results to the first 2 rows.
+	- Limit the results to the first 2 rows.

 3. Insert a new record into **API_CUSTOMER** with the following values: